ballerina-platform/ballerina-dev-website/learn/guides/organize-ballerina-code/package-references.md

 For example, if you need to provide a set of APIs to communicate with AWS, you can choose to support APIs to AWS services using multiple packages such as `aws.s3`, `aws.sqs`, `aws.rds`, etc.

-#### The `split module` condition
+#### The split module condition

-A `split module` condition occurs when the latest versions of two different packages contain the same module resulting in a build failure.

->**Info:** When using hierarchical package names, ensure that the package repository does not hold another package containing a module with the same name in its latest version.
+A split module condition occurs when the latest versions of two different packages contain the same module resulting in a build failure.
+When using hierarchical package names, ensure that the package repository does not hold another package containing a module with the same name in its latest version.

 For example, follow the steps below if you created and published the `1.0.0` version of `aws.rds` package containing the `aws.rds.mysql` module to [Ballerina Central](https://central.ballerina.io/), and decide to move the `aws.rds.mysql` module to a separate package later.